seek-oss/wingman/.changeset/tender-grapes-add.md

 'wingman-fe': minor
 ---

-JobCategoryLookup: Add support for passing in context
+Add support for passing in context into components